temilaj/Whether--Web/README.md

 # Weather--Web
-A simple weather web app. hopefully, it get's complex later on
+A simple weather web app.
+Hopefully, it gets complex later on